theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > Presently the Rabbit came    up        to the door , and tried to open    it        ; but     , as    the door
-# J/R       D   NSg    NSg/V/P NSg/V/J/P P  D   NSg  .
+# R         D   NSg    NSg/V/P NSg/V/J/P P  D   NSg  .
 V/C V/J   P  NSg/V/J NPrSg/ISg .
 NSg/C/P .
 NSg/R D   NSg
 > opened inwards , and Alice’s elbow was pressed hard    against it        , that    attempt
 # V/J    NPl     .
 V/C N$      NSg/V V   V/J     NSg/V/J C/P     NPrSg/ISg .
 N/I/C/D NSg/V
 > proved a   failure .
 Alice heard it        say   to itself “ Then    I’ll go      round     and get   in        at